 With a Huber Fox, PC. lawyer working for you, it is much easier to ensure you have the appropriate evidence to sway the judge and prove your case.
 Our trust estate litigation attorneys will represent you and uphold your rights under the law while getting justice in your situation.

-Someone by Your Side
+A litigation Attorney by Your Side

 Dealing with estate or trust litigation is tough.
 You likely just lost your loved one and now you are about to engage in a court battle.
-Let our Sacramento, California, lawyer assist you with your case.
+Let our Sacramento, California, trust litigation lawyer assist you with your case.
 To get answers to your questions or to take the next steps, please contact us today by calling (916) 516-1656.